ARMN2018/ARMN/README.md

-# ARMN
-American Racing Motor Network Official Repository
+American Racing Motor Network project in beta please do not make a YouTub video or put on social media.